dekatko/CodingChallenge/README.md

 ## Task 3: Manage carts

 - Add the ability to manage carts.
-  A user should be able to:
+  A customer should be able to:
   - Create a new cart
   - Update their cart
   - Get their current cart